 - Fred Meyer.
-At Fred Meyer, the first Tuesday of every month is Senior Discount Tuesday.
-On this date, shoppers age 55 and up get 10% off all the store’s private grocery brands, including Fred Meyer, Kroger, and Simple Truth.
-The discount also applies to non-grocery items, including apparel, shoes, accessories, home items, most electronics, and jewelry.
+At Fred Meyer, shoppers ages 55 and up get 10% off selected items on the first Tuesday of every month.
+The discount applies to all the store’s private grocery brands, including Fred Meyer, Kroger, and Simple Truth, and non-grocery products like apparel, home goods, most electronics, and jewelry.

 - Harris Teeter.
-Every Thursday, Harris Teeter gives customers age 60 and up a 5% discount on all groceries.
+Every Thursday, Harris Teeter gives customers ages 60 and up a 5% discount on all groceries.
 However, the discount doesn’t apply to fuel purchases, prescriptions, tickets, or gift cards.
-To get this discount, you’ll need the grocer’s loyalty savings card, and you’ll have to let the cashier know you’re eligible.
+To get the discount, you must have the grocer’s loyalty savings card and let the cashier know you’re eligible.

 - Hy-Vee.
-Senior discounts are available at many Hy-Vee locations, but the discount and the age limit vary by location.
-For instance, one Omaha store provides a 5% discount to people 55 and older every Wednesday.
-To find out if your local store offers this deal, search for your store on the Hy-Vee website.
+Discounts are available at many Hy-Vee locations, but the discount and the age limit vary by location.
+For example, one Omaha store provides a 5% discount to people 55 and older every Wednesday.
+Search for your store on the Hy-Vee website to find out if your local store offers a deal.

 - New Seasons Market.
-At New Seasons Market, a small chain operating in northern California, Oregon, and Washington, every Wednesday is Senior Wednesday.
-All customers age 65 and older get a 10% discount on most items.
+At New Seasons Market, a small chain operating in Northern California, Oregon, and Washington, every Wednesday is Senior Wednesday.
+All customers ages 65 and older get a 10% discount on most products.

 - Weis.
-At Weis Markets, a small chain with locations in Pennsylvania, Maryland, New Jersey, and New York, seniors can get 10% off on store-brand products every Tuesday.
-To qualify, you must present a valid ID showing you are at least age 60.
+At Weis Markets, a small chain in Pennsylvania, Maryland, New Jersey, and New York, shoppers 60 and over can get 10% off on store-brand products every Tuesday.
+To qualify, you must present a valid ID.

-For instance, the wellness65+ program at Rite Aid offers a host of benefits for seniors age 65 and up.
-They get 30% off nonprescription purchases on the first Wednesday of every month, plus a free pharmacist consultation and special activities, products, and information just for seniors.
+For instance, the Wellness65+ program at Rite Aid offers a host of benefits for people ages 65 and up.
+They get 20% off most nonprescription purchases on the first Wednesday of every month plus a free pharmacist consultation and special activities, products, and information.

-At Walgreens pharmacies, you can take advantage of Seniors Day promotions if you’re at least age 55 or a member of AARP.
-On these days, you get up to 30% off in-store and online purchases, plus extra rewards for prescription refills on your Balance Rewards loyalty card.
+At Walgreens pharmacies, you can take advantage of Seniors Day promotions if you’re at least 55 or a member of AARP.
+On these days, you get 20% off in-store and online purchases plus extra rewards on your Balance Rewards loyalty card.
 You must first sign up for the Balance Rewards program to qualify for these deals.

 Other pharmacies offer special deals just for AARP members.
-For instance, members get a free prescription discount card they can use at Kroger and Walmart pharmacies.
-AMAC offers a prescription discount card as well, which can be used at CVS, Rite Aid, Safeway, Target, Walgreens, and Walmart.
-AMAC members also get discounts on prescriptions purchased through Blink Health, an online pharmacy that deals in generic medications.
+Members get a free prescription discount card they can use at over 66,000 pharmacies nationwide.
+AMAC also offers a prescription discount card, which you can use at CVS, Rite Aid, Safeway, Target, Walgreens, and Walmart.

-These are just some of the places you can find senior discounts.
-There are many other stores, both large and small, that offer perks for customers over 50 — far too many to list.
-On top of that, store policies are always changing, so a store that doesn’t currently have a discount might start offering one in the future.
+These are just some of the places people over 50 can find discounts.
+Many other stores, large and small, offer perks for customers over 50 — far too many to list.
+On top of that, store policies are constantly changing, so a store that doesn’t currently have a discount might start offering one in the future.

-To make sure you don’t miss out on any deals, get in the habit of asking “Do you offer any senior discounts?” wherever you shop.
-You have nothing to lose if the store says no, and plenty to save at the stores that say yes.
+To ensure you don’t miss out on any deals, get in the habit of asking for discounts wherever you shop.
+You have nothing to lose if the store says no and plenty to save at the stores that say yes.